mjishnu/pypdl/README.md

 dl.start(
     url='http://example.com/file.txt',
     file_path='file.txt',
+    multisegment=True,
     segments=10,
-    display=True,
-    multisegment=True,
-    block=True,
+    overwrite=True,
+    etag=True,
     retries=0,
     mirror_func=None,
-    etag=True,
-    overwrite=False
+    display=True,
+    clear_terminal=True,
+    block=True
 )
 ```

 Each option is explained below:
-- `allow_reuse`: Whether to allow reuse of existing Pypdl object for next download.
+- `allow_reuse`: Whether to allow reuse of existing Pypdl object for the next download.
 The default value is `False`.
 - `logger`: A logger object to log messages.
-The default value is custom `Logger` with the name *Pypdl*.
+The default value is a custom `Logger` with the name *Pypdl*.
 - `url`: This can either be the URL of the file to download or a function that returns the URL.
 - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
-If `file_path` is a directory, then the file is downloaded into it  otherwise, the file is downloaded into the given path.
+If `file_path` is a directory, then the file is downloaded into it; otherwise, the file is downloaded into the given path.
+- `multisegment`: Whether to use multi-segmented download.
+The default value is `True`.
-- `segments`: The number of segments the file should be divided in multi-segmented download.
+- `segments`: The number of segments the file should be divided into for multi-segmented download.
 The default value is 10.
-- `display`: Whether to display download progress and other optional messages.
+- `overwrite`: Whether to overwrite the file if it already exists.
 The default value is `True`.
-- `multisegment`: Whether to use multi-segmented download.
+- `etag`: Whether to validate the ETag before resuming downloads.
 The default value is `True`.
-- `block`: Whether to block until the download is complete.
-The default value is `True`.
 - `retries`: The number of times to retry the download in case of an error.
 The default value is 0.
 - `mirror_func`: A function to get a new download URL in case of an error.
+The default value is `None`.
-- `etag`: Whether to validate etag before resuming downloads.
+- `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
+- `clear_terminal`: Whether to clear the terminal before displaying the download progress.
+The default value is `True`.
-- `overwrite`: Whether to overwrite the file if it already exists.
-The default value is `False`.
+- `block`: Whether to block until the download is complete.
+The default value is `True`.

 ### Examples